 We do not, and will not, offer Primerica.
 Instead, we use these companies, who we trust.

-Our Primerica Review
+Our Primerica Review for 2017

 Just an infant in the world of life insurance, Primerica (Prime America) got its start in 1977.
 But their beginning is not exactly like that of any other insurance company because they aren’t just a company who offers insurance; they’re a multi-level marketing, or MLM, organization.

 Their sales force may try to convince you otherwise, but it’s true.
 It is explicitly stated in the company prospectus.